News

 Neurodiversity Celebration Week

-Neurodiversity Celebration Week takes place 13-19 March.
-Find out the benefits of recruiting a neurodiverse workforce and access resources.
+Neurodiversity Celebration Week takes place 18-24 March.
+Learn about the benefits of recruiting a neurodiverse workforce and access resources.

 Neurodiversity Celebration Week is a worldwide initiative that challenges stereotypes and misconceptions about neurological differences.
 This year, Neurodiversity Celebration Week has partnered with Lexxic, a specialist psychological consultancy who supports and values the talents of neurodivergent minds.